SeineAI/SeineFish/README.md

 SeineFish is a GitHub webhook designed to automatically review pull requests in your GitHub repositories.
 It uses AI to analyze code changes, provide feedback, and summarize the review results.

+Features:
+- Unlike traditional code review tools, SeineFish reviews the entire file content in pull requests and rates them as "GOOD", "NEEDS FURTHER TRIAGE", or "BAD".
+It also provides a summary of the review results to help developers quickly understand the quality of their pull requests.
+- SeineFish uses LangChain to select between OpenAI and WatsonX for the language model backend.
+This allows you to choose the best language model for your specific use case.
+- SeineFish handles `pull_request`, `pull_request_review_comment`, `pull_request_review`, and `pull_request_review_thread` events, providing comprehensive code review capabilities.
+- SeineFish is easy to set up and use.
+Simply create a GitHub webhook, configure the environment variables, and start the webhook server.
+You can then test the webhook locally and deploy it to your GitHub repository.
+- SeineFish is able to injest Git commit history and base on similar commits, provide feedback on the pull request.

 ## Features

 - Handles `pull_request`, `pull_request_review_comment`, `pull_request_review`, and `pull_request_review_thread` events.